eclipse-ee4j/cargotracker/README.md

 You should also explore the file system based bulk event registration interface.
 It reads files under /tmp/uploads.
 The files are just CSV files.
-A sample CSV file is available under [src/main/resources/handling_events.csv](src/main/resources/handling_events.csv).
+A sample CSV file is available under [src/test/resources/handling_events.csv](src/test/resources/handling_events.csv).
+The sample is already set up to match the remaining itinerary events for cargo ABC123.
+Just make sure to update the times in the first column of the sample CSV file to match the itinerary as well.

 Sucessfully processed entries are archived under /tmp/archive.
 Any failed records are archived under /tmp/failed.

 Don't worry about making mistakes.
 The application is intended to be fairly